-Morpheme Guggul is a wonderful herbal remedy for a number of conditions such as obesity, impotency, atheroscelrosis, cholesterol and many more.
+Morpheme Guggulis a wonderful herbal product recommended in Ayurveda for a number of conditions such as obesity, impotency, atherosclerosis, high cholesterol and many more.
 An elevated level of blood cholesterol is the main reason for cardiovascular diseases.
 In Ayurveda, the traditional Indian medicine, Guggul is used to improve the serum-lipid profile.
-Commiphora mukul or Guggul supplements are quite effective in naturally regulating the cholesterol level.
+Commiphora mukul or Guggul capsules are considered effective in naturally regulating the cholesterol level.

 Guggul is the gum resin produced by the stems of tiny shrub called Comminphora Mukul, which is found basically in the Indian subcontinent.
-While the ways of guggul for inducing weight loss continue to be studied, there is lack of evidence from placebo-controlled, randomized clinical trials for the effectiveness of the herb in humans.
-However, some non-controlled, controlled and open clinical studies imply that the herb might offer benefits in weight loss, but warrants further evaluation.
+While weight loss mechanisms of guggulare still being studied, there is lack of evidence from placebo-controlled, randomized clinical trials for the effectiveness of the gum resin in humans.
+However, some non-controlled, controlled and open clinical studies imply that the gum resin might offer benefits in weight loss, but warrants further evaluation.